 The Town of Franklin, as many municipalities in the Commonwealth of Massachusetts, is faced with structural deficits as costs and service needs rise faster than the available tax revenue.
 Health insurance, retiree health insurance, contractual obligations and unfunded federal and state mandates result in cost increases that continue to outpace available tax revenues.
-To improve municipal finances we will need innovative ideas to generate new sources of revenue and we continue to look to collaborate with the town to build efficiencies into our budget and operations.
+To improve municipal finances we will need innovative ideas to generate new sources of revenue and we continue to collaborate with Town officials to build efficiencies into our budget and operations.